 If necessary, we will organise or arrange proficiency tests for the cantonal laboratories.

 As the national reference laboratory for polycyclic aromatic hydrocarbons (PAH) in foodstuffs, we represent Switzerland in the meetings and working groups organised by the European network.
 The goal of this collaboration is to foster exchange, pass on the recommendations of the EU reference laboratories and take note of the feedback from the cantonal laboratories tasked with the official controls.

 We organise an annual exchange of experiences in the field of polycyclic aromatic hydrocarbon (PAH) analysis.

-The meeting of the national reference labs for PAH will take place on 04 November 2021.
+The meeting of the national reference labs for PAH will take place in November 2022.
 For further information, please contact this e-mail address: PAH@metas.ch

 Federal Institute of Metrology